substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/basic-setup.md

 - `kitties` - as the name of your pallet.
 The pallet will be named as `pallet-kitties`.

-This will create a directory called `kitties` with a copy of the [Substrate Node Template] [substrate-node-template] containing the name changes that correspond our template node, runtime and pallet.
+This will create a directory called `kitties` with a copy of the [Substrate Node Template] [substrate-node-template] containing the name changes that correspond our template node, runtime, and pallet.

 Open the `kitties` directory in your favorite code editor and rename it to `kitties-tutorial`.